gplssm/ding0_viz/README.md

 ## Default data structure

-By default, csv and geojson data is organized as follows
+By default, csv and geojson data file are organized as follows

 ```
 ding0_viz/data